MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 # Get started with Copilot (preview)

-[This article is pre-release documentation and is subject to change.]
+[This article is prerelease documentation and is subject to change.]

-Copilot in Power Automate is a revolutionary paradigm shift in creating automations.
-With this change, you can create complex automations by simply describing what you want to build in a chatbot like experience.
-Copilot does more than help you to create flows with natural language in a proactive, multi-turn experience.
-Your flow creation journey is powered by Copilot right from the beginning (**Home** page) until you save and test your flow, and ensure the flow is providing value.
+Copilot in Power Automate allows you to create automation that helps streamline your workflow through quick and easy natural language expressions.
+With Copilot, create a flow by describing what you need through multiple steps of conversation.
+Copilot stays with you from the beginning as you describe the requirements until you save and test the flow.

 > [!IMPORTANT]
 >